spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed an issue with missing Win32 resources in ReadyToRun images.
 [624174, crossgen.exe, Bug, Build:3694]
 * Fixed an issue with ngen createpdb where passing in a long output folder could cause a crash.
 [627712, ngen.exe, Bug, Build:3694]
 * Fixed a crossgen failure when compiling assemblies with no Win32 resources into ReadyToRun images.
 [722265, coreclr.dll, Bug, Build:3694]
+* Fixed ability to handle process corrupted state exceptions stemming from Marshal.PtrToStructure on x86.
+[381677, clr.dll, Bug, Build:3707]
+* Fixed intermittent access violation errors when Server GC interacts with type-forwarded value types implemented in mscorlib or other domain-neutral assemblies during garbage collection.
+[425626, clr.dll, Bug, Build:3707]
+* Enabled a very obscure and uncommon usage pattern where FX Closure Walks are too expensive in the default domain.
+Introduced DeferFxClosureWalk (opt-in) switch that when set does the following things: 1) Disable DisableFxClosureWalk switch 2) When in LoaderOptimization.MultiHost, all assemblies are assumed sharable in the default domain and the closure walk is deferred as long as possible.
+This solution will provide good default domain performance and correctness.
+[485894, clr.dll, Bug, Build:3707]
+* Fixed crashes that can occur when NGen'ed facade assemblies are loaded as multidomain-sharable.
+[602785, clr.dll, Bug, Build:3707]
+* Improved Monitor’s lock acquisition performance and scalability under a perpetual lock convoy.
+[602844, clr.dll, Bug, Build:3707]
+* Fixed an issue that previously caused Ngen to run out of memory every time it executed due to registry corruption.
+[702519, mscorsvc.dll / mscorsvw.exe, Bug, Build:3707]
+* Triggering a System.Threading.ThreadAbortException when System.Diagnostics.Debugger.s_triggerThreadAbortExceptionForDebugger is set to true.
+[732816, mscorlib.dll, Bug, Build:3707]
+* Fix a crash on COM interop and properly return the hresult for the OOM.
+[733492, clr.dll, Bug, Build:3707]

 ## Networking